Who doesn’t want to look like a gorgeous Italian? Let’s face it – they have to be the most beautiful people on the planet.

 10: Comfortable Day Shoes

-If you have never owned a pair of Teva flip flops then you haven’t lived.
+If you have never owned a pair of Birkenstock sandals, then oh, Mama…you’re in for a treat!

-If you are choosing a pair of comfortable flip flops for Italy then this is your pair.
+If you could only choose one pair of comfortable shoes for Italy, this is your pair.
 Lots of different colours, super comfortable and stylish — Click here for prices.

 12: Heels For The Evening